- Oracle has a highly uncompetitive cloud.

 We don’t mean to violate the virgin ears of our readers, but this type of quotation is not unusual for online comments about Oracle.
 If you don’t like swear words, stay away from Oracle forums as the comments seem to have far more use of expletives than any other vendor that we research.
 In terms of the number of expletives applied to them, Oracle is the clear industry leader.

 All of this makes an Oracle cloud sale nearly impossible for any mature organization.
 CIOs have to explain why they went with a tier 2 immature provider when they could have chosen a proven and safe leader like AWS, Google, or Microsoft.
-The only viable solution for Oracle is to start targeting small and medium businesses who use the Oracle database.
+The only viable solution for Oracle is to start targeting small and medium businesses that use the Oracle database.
 However, this means they have to compete with Amazon and Google on price and let go of their 80% margin business model.

 That will be a problem for Oracle.
 Discussions around reducing the margin are not responded to well from the top of Oracle.